pgarciacamou/go-patterns/README.md

 console.log(A.genNumber()); // null (out of numbers)

 console.log(B.genNumber()); // unrepeated random number from 0 to 100

+// It will be immediately compatible with the rest of the patterns: let SingletonUnrepeatedNumbers = patterns.singleton(unrepeatedNumbersBuilder({
+  constructor: function(lowerBound, upperBound) {
+    this.lowerBound = lowerBound || this.lowerBound;
+    this.upperBound = upperBound || this.upperBound;
+  },
+  publics: {
+    lowerBound: 0,
+    upperBound: 100,
+  }
+})).build();

+console.log(new SingletonUnrepeatedNumbers() === new SingletonUnrepeatedNumbers()); // true
 ```

-NOTE: Don't forget to add the respective unit tests for quality purposes.
+NOTE: `createNew` will return the pattern BUT it won't add it to the API.
+If you want to add new patterns to this library, PRs are welcomed, and don't forget to add the respective unit tests for quality purposes.

 ### When To Use